Priyansh2/smpost/README.md

 Reporting Doubts and Errors
 -------------------
 - For any queries, please contact at **stripathi1770@gmail.com**.
 - Please refer to the publication for detailed results.

 Next Versions
 -------------------
-- To include Coarser tag set.
+- To include Coarser tag set and both the constrained runs.
+- BLSTM framework for the same.
 - Improved feature set as used in the [work](https://github.com/stripathi08/pos_cmism).